saros-project/saros/docs/contribute/whiteboard.md

 ## Developing the Whiteboard

 ### Setup
+First of all, The view has to be un-commented from `de.fu_berlin.inf.dpp.whiteboard/plugin.xml`, the view has the following id: `de.fu_berlin.inf.dpp.whiteboard.ui.HTMLWhiteboardView`.

-Use the command `npm run setup`, note that `npm install` does not suffice.
+Then install the dependencies using the command `npm run setup`, note that `npm install` does not suffice.

 ### Build for Development
 Use the command `npm run dev` to run webpack in watch mode, any changes to the code will automatically trigger the bundling.
 To test the whiteboard, simply open the `index.html`.
 You can adjust the build configurations in the `webpack.config.js` file.